 History Of Torrence Chapel AME Zion Church

-Torrence Chapel AME Zion Church, located in northern Mecklenburg County one mile north of Highway 73, stands magnificently reflecting the laborious sacrifices, religious enthusiasm and joys of one of the most loyal membership of Zion Methodism.
+Torrence Chapel AME Zion Church, located in northern Mecklenburg County one mile north of Highway 73, stands magnificently reflecting the laborious sacrifices, religious enthusiasm, and joys of one of the most loyal memberships of Zion Methodism.

 Torrence Chapel's historic beginning was similar to that of most rural churches.
-With only a few members, it was organized by Rev. Ephrim Torrence few years prior to the year of 1869.
-Rev. Torrence came from Charlotte, NC nineteen miles south of Cornelius, NC.
-After many trials and hardships, a "Brush Arbor" was built near the township of Cornelius, NC in a small Negro settlement called Smithville.
-A few years later, the membership moved to the present location and built a frame structure (in 1869) on a site of land given to them by white friends: the Glaspies.
+With only a few members, it was organized by Rev. Ephrim Torrence a few years prior to the year 1869.
+Rev. Torrence came from Charlotte, NC, nineteen miles south of Cornelius, NC.
+After many trials and hardships, a "Brush Arbor" was built near the township of Cornelius, NC, in a small Negro settlement called Smithville.
+A few years later, the membership moved to the present location and built a frame structure (in 1869) on a site of land given to them by white friends: the Glaspies

 Among the lay members who participated in organizing Torrence Chapel were Mr. Miles Works and Harriet Torrence.
 Several other lay members participated in this effort.